ton-community/ton-docs/docs/develop/dapps/tutorials/collection-minting.md

 To open testnet network on tonkeeper go to the settings and click 5 times on the tonkeeper logo located in the bottom, after that choose testnet instead of mainnet.
 :::

-Also you need to create an account on [pinata.cloud](https://pinata.cloud) and get api_key & api_secreat.
+We will use Pinata as our IPFS storage system, so you also need to create an account on [pinata.cloud](https://pinata.cloud) and get api_key & api_secreat.
 Official Pinata [documentation tutorial](https://docs.pinata.cloud/pinata-api/authentication) can help with that.
 As long as you get these api tokens, I'll be waiting for you here!!!

 ## 💎 What is it NFT on TON?